guisopo/sweetScroll/README.md

 ## SweetScroll 🍭

-SweetScroll is a Javascript module to create an horizontal smooth scrolling page with optional CSS transform effects on each children item from the main section.
+SweetScroll is a Javascript module to create an horizontal virtual smooth scrolling page with optional CSS transform effects on each children item from the main section.

 It uses the __Intersction Observer API__ to improve the performance by animating just the items that are visible in the viewport.